 Gain allows you to target your Facebook posts to specific people within your fan-base.
-Posts that use this feature will only be seen by fans that meet the requirements you entered.
+Only the targeted fans will see the post you publish.

-Open the post you want to modify and click on Shown to certain users.
+Open the post you want to modify and click on Shown to specific users.
 You can filter by location, age, gender, gender interests, relationship status, language, education, and workplaces.

-Unlike all other social networks that you can manage on Gain, we provide you an additional option on how you can schedule and automatically publish content for Facebook that gives you more control depending on the way your team works.
+Gain gives you an additional option to schedule and automatically publish content for Facebook that gives you more control.

 Create dark posts